Jimmy Savile sexual abuse scandal: Findings

-The results of the investigations were made public by Hunt on 26 June 2014.
+The results of the investigations were made public on 26 June 2014.
 The report concluded that Savile sexually assaulted victims in NHS hospitals over several decades.
 At Leeds General Infirmary, 60 people, including both staff and patients, stated that they had been abused by Savile, their ages ranging from 5 to 75.
 It reported on a number of organisational failures which had allowed him to continue unchallenged.
 Hunt apologised to the victims of the assaults, and said that the findings "will shake our country to the core".

 It was reported that Savile had boasted to nurses and other staff that he performed sex acts on the bodies of recently deceased persons in the mortuary of Leeds General Hospital and claimed to have removed glass eyes from corpses and made them into rings.
 The report says "We have no way of proving Savile's claims that he interfered with the bodies of the deceased patients in the mortuary in this way" but that Savile did have unsupervised access to the mortuary.

 A separate report on Savile's activities at Stoke Mandeville Hospital, prepared by independent investigator Dr Androulla Johnstone and published on 26 February 2015, found that he had sexually abused more than 50 people there, including staff, patients and visitors.
 One was an 8-year-old child.
 Savile had full access to all parts of the hospital.
 The report stated that it was widely known at the hospital that Savile was a "sex pest", and that 10 complaints had been made at the time, but no action was taken.